 If their potting mix is not well-draining or their pot does not have drainage holes, your plant's root ball could get root rot disease and harm your plant.
 Another way to tell if your plant is overwatered is if you notice yellowing leaves.
 One common issue to look out for with these philodendrons is spider mites.
 However, Monstera deliciosa plants tend to be trouble-free and are one of the most sought-after plants on the market today.

 The Philodendron Prince of Orange houseplant has unique foliage colors with green, orange, and some yellow leaves.
-Prince of orange plants are indoor tropical plants that prefer bright light, well-draining soil, and a container with great drainage holes.
+Prince of orange plants is indoor tropical plants that prefer bright light, well-draining soil, and a container with great drainage holes.
 If their potting mix is not well-draining, they could get root rot disease.